PakAnna/Chest_x_ray_MA_Project/readme.txt

 Code execution steps:

-Execute cell by cell from Chest_x_ray.ipynb.
-Put Jupyter Notebook ашду exactly as it is in a github folder.
+Execute cell by cell from chest_x_ray_code.ipynb.
+Put Jupyter Notebook on your device exactly as it is in a github folder with a dataset.

 	Github Link:

 		https://github.com/PakAnna/Chest_x_ray_MA_Project

+Also you can use load_model function from keras.models to load 'chestxray.h5' model and test it, without training.